 We ship the majority of our products using a Hub based courier service for the Sydney Metro Area.
 There are options for Point-to-Point delivery service within Sydney metro area at extra charge if requested.
-For the rest of the country, we ship via TNT Road Express.
+For the rest of the country, we prefer to ship via TNT Road Express OR StarTrack Express.

 We can expedite and use fatster delivery services when specificaly requested by the customer which usually has an extra cost.

 Production time on a working day is 7:30am to 3:30pm.
 Production days exclude Saturdays, Sundays and public holidays.

 Note that transit time for shipping is always additional to production turnaround and it is therefore advised that this be taken into consideration upon placing the order.

 While we exercise due diligence to meet your target completion date, unforeseen delays in delivery services, breakdown of equipments, illness, inclement weather and other occurrences may impact our ability to meet the deadline and we suggest calling our office should you have any concerns.
 You can reach us on 02 9890 8898.

 Each product page is listed with applicable turaround of production days (counted after the order payment & proof approval).
 However, we do offer expedited printing and shipping service on most of the products.
-We strongly recommend to share any specific turaround requirement upfront at the time of placing the order.
+We strongly recommend to advise any specific turaround requirement upfront at the time of placing the order.

-It may be noted that Uregnt printing and Expedited shipping are two different services in a custom products business like printing.
-Since both these options have additional costs, customers are requested to clarify what is the requirement so we can quote and service accordingly.
+It may be noted that Urgent printing and Expedited shipping are two different services in a custom products business like printing.
+Since both these options have additional costs, customers are requested to communicate up front what is the turnaround requirement so we can quote and service accordingly.